elucian/bee/syntax/overview.md

 ### Results

-A rule can have multiple results.
+A method can have multiple results.
 Result variables must be declared and assigned.

 **Example:**

-In this example we have a rule that return a list of two values.
+In this example we have a method that return a list of two values.

 ```
-** rule with two results "s" and "d"
+** method with two results "s" and "d"
 ** parameter x is mandatory y is optional
-rule com(x ∈ Z, y:0 ∈ Z) => (s, d ∈ Z):
+method com(x ∈ Z, y:0 ∈ Z) => (s, d ∈ Z):
    alter s := x + y;
    alter d := x - y;
 return;

-rule main():
+method main():
    ** capture result into a single variable
    make  r := com(3,2); //create a list
    print r; // (5,1)